-As most people and their grandmothers, I’ve hopped on the tidying up with Marie Kondo bandwagon.
+As most of the population, I’ve hopped on the “Tidying up with Marie Kondo” bandwagon.
 After doing some research into her method and what it means to her, I feel as though I can better appreciate the almost meditative aspect of her KonMari method.

 I really wanted to watch her show after hearing so many mixed reviews.
-I started watching the show and immediately was intrigued by her need to greet the home she was cleaning and her strange resemblance to a great aunt of mine. (their demeanor and style is nearly identical) There’s something that she does that is so different from most organizers or tidiers, she makes you look at things as a WHOLE.
-You don’t go room by room.
+I started watching the show and immediately was intrigued by her need to greet the home she was cleaning, and her strange resemblance to a great aunt of mine. (their demeanor and style is nearly identical) There’s something that she does that is so different from most organizers, she makes you look at things as a WHOLE.
+You don’t only go room by room.
 Also, her method of folding allows you to see everything which to me was slightly mind-blowing.

 Now here’s where she lost me.

-She explains that upon holding an object you should know whether or not to keep it on the basis of whether or not it brings you joy.
-This would be great if depression and anxiety didn’t keep me and millions of other people from finding joy in much more obvious scenarios.
-I can imagine that holding an object and finding joy for many people can be difficult but throwing depression and anxiety into the mix, it’s going to be especially confusing.
+She explains that upon holding an object you should know whether or not to keep it, on the basis of whether or not it brings you joy.
+This would be great if depression and anxiety didn’t keep me and millions of other people from finding joy in much simpler scenarios.
+I can imagine that holding an object and finding joy for many people can be difficult but throwing depression and anxiety into the mix makes it especially confusing.

-If I can’t find joy in the obvious things that should bring me joy how am I going to find it by holding it an object?
+If I can’t find joy in the easy things how am I going to find it by holding it an object?